At a recent conference, I was asked, “Why do project managers hate schedules?”

 - “I’ve got two other projects running, do you think I have time for all that?”

-These responses are indicators of an incoming train wreck.
+These responses are indicators of an oncoming train wreck.
 With these project managers, they often present project status as a state of being “where we are” without considering the “where we should be” part of the lifecycle.

 5 Signs Your Project Schedule Isn’t Working for You